CANEDUDEV/rover/README.md

 After loading a project, generate code by clicking on "GENERATE CODE" in the top right.
 If asked to download firmware, always download.

-After modifying code generated with STM32CubeMX, put your code inside `USER_CODE BEGIN` and `USER_CODE END`.
-This will prevent STM32CubeMX from deleting your code on next auto-generation.

 ## Flashing binaries onto the board

 Binaries are flashed onto the board using the [ST-LINK/V2 programmer](https://www.st.com/en/development-tools/st-link-v2.html) and the [STM32CubeProgrammer software](https://www.st.com/en/development-tools/stm32cubeprog.html).